User Guide

 keyword center.
 If this keyword is present the first three numbers

-are the position of the baricenter (not really the center of mass,
+are the position of the barycenter (not truly the center of mass,

-because we suppose that all atoms have the same mass).
+because we assume that all atoms have the same mass).
 Therefore this

 keyword must be used in the following context: